 4. Product Distribution and Maintenance

 The last phase of the product lifecycle includes the proper distribution and maintenance of the final product.
 This includes the warehousing of the final product, distribution to its various sales channels and understanding its overall performance using sales and customer support data.
 Before the cycle begins again with a new product, it is important that information about the performance of the product is collected so it can be accurately understood how it can be improved upon.
 Again, PLM software is typically used to keep track of this information as the product enters the market.
 This allows an apparel company to manage the retailers, distributors and marketplaces it distributes to, while gaining data on whether that particular piece will become a repeat style based on sales.

 THE ADVANTAGES OF USING PLM SOFTWARE

 One of the main things to consider when understanding the product lifecycle is that each phase of the process is iterative.
 Therefore, information visibility and sharing is extremely important.
-Discover in depth the advantages of integrating a PLM Software for your business.
-Deliver your products on-trend, on-time, on-cost using BlueCherry PLM.
+The right PLM software offers this visibility and accountability.
+For a more in-depth look at PLM, you can deliver your products on-trend, on-time and on-cost using BlueCherry PLM.

 - Navigating the PLM Solution Selection Process

 - VIDEO: How to Select a PLM Tool for Your Fashion & Apparel Brand

 - Guidebook: How to Choose the Right PLM Software